SpongePowered/SpongeDocs/source/plugin/economy/using.rst

 Using the EconomyService
 ========================

-After loading the :javadoc:`org.spongepowered.api.service.economy.EconomyService` and assigning it to a variable, you are ready to access all of the features the Economy API has to offer.
+After loading the ``EconomyService`` and assigning it to a variable, you are ready to access all of the features the Economy API has to offer.

 Example: Getting a player's balance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~